yzyii/luashitacast/README.md

           you can toggle this on when you are in areas where these are active.

 [Additional Toggles]
-/nuke   - toggles Elemental Magic between regular DMG and MACC sets /idle   - toggles between using 2 different idle sets (REG and ALT)
+/nuke   - toggles Elemental Magic between regular DMG and MACC sets.
+/idle   - toggles between using 2 different idle sets (REG and ALT).

-[Overrides] (Changes your idle set to use these sets instead) /dt             - toggles DT set on/off
+[Overrides] (Changes your idle set to use these sets instead) /dt             - toggles DT set on/off.
-/mdt            - toggles MDT set on/off
+/mdt            - toggles MDT set on/off.
-/iceres /ires   - toggles Ice Resistance set on/off /fireres /fres  - toggles Fire Resistance set on/off /earthres /eres - toggles Earth Resistance set on/off /windres /wres  - toggles Wind Resistance set on/off /lightningres /lres /thunderres /tres - toggles Lightning Resistance set on/off
+/iceres /ires   - toggles Ice Resistance set on/off.
+/fireres /fres  - toggles Fire Resistance set on/off.
+/earthres /eres - toggles Earth Resistance set on/off.
+/windres /wres  - toggles Wind Resistance set on/off.
+/lightningres /lres /thunderres /tres - toggles Lightning Resistance set on/off.

 [Special Commands]
 /warpme - equips a warp cudgel and uses it after 30 seconds and locks equipment.